snakeswiss/MPO-Guide/FAQ/faq.md

 ### ❓ Why can’t I join a specific game host?

+At any time **in game** you can go into the "Game settings" tab then select -> "Control mapping..." and there you can setup every buttons, "Dpad" is for the camera by default.

+---

+### ❓ How can I configure my controller on PPSSPP?

 You might be on the **host’s blacklist**, which prevents you from joining their games, please, respect the choice of other players.

 ---